awsdocs/amazon-emr-management-guide/doc_source/emr-emrfs-iam-roles.md

 1. Use the `aws emr create-cluster` command to create a cluster and specify the security configuration you created in the previous step\.

    The following example creates a cluster with default core Hadoop applications installed\.
-The cluster uses the security configuration created above as `ERMFS_Roles_Security_Configuration` and also uses a custom EMR role for EC2, `EC2_Role_EMR_Restrict_S3`, which is specified using the `InstanceProfile` argument of the `--ec2-attributes` parameter\.
+The cluster uses the security configuration created above as `EMRFS_Roles_Security_Configuration` and also uses a custom EMR role for EC2, `EC2_Role_EMR_Restrict_S3`, which is specified using the `InstanceProfile` argument of the `--ec2-attributes` parameter\.
 **Note**
 Linux line continuation characters \(\\\) are included for readability\.
 They can be removed or used in Linux commands\.
 For Windows, remove them or replace with a caret \(^\)\.

    ```
    aws emr create-cluster --name MyEmrFsS3RolesCluster \
-   --release-label emr-5.22.0 --ec2-attributes InstanceProfile=EC2_Role_EMR_Restrict_S3,KeyName=MyKey \
+   --release-label emr-5.24.0 --ec2-attributes InstanceProfile=EC2_Role_EMR_Restrict_S3,KeyName=MyKey \
    --instance-type m4.large --instance-count 3 \
    --security-configuration EMRFS_Roles_Security_Configuration
    ```